mapsacosta/EAFJupyter/docs/01_user_visitor_student.rst

 *********
-Are you a user, visitor, or student? (mostly links to already existing stuff)
+Are you a user, visitor, or student?
 *********

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec lorem neque, interdum in ipsum nec,